Revenue Streams

 External Market: Growing demand from electric vehicles, 5G communications, renewable energy, and industrial power electronics.

-Collection: Partner with forestry operations, municipalities, and agricultural processors to source organic carbon waste (tree prunings, crop residues, urban green waste)
+Organic Collection: Partner with forestry operations, municipalities, and agricultural processors to source organic carbon waste (tree prunings, plant waste, crop residues)

 Carbonisation: Process organic material through high-temperature treatment to produce carbon precursors

-Nanodiamond Synthesis: Convert carbon precursors into high-purity nanodiamonds through controlled synthesis
+Diamond Synthesis: Convert carbon precursors into battery-grade PCD/SCD diamonds through industrial HPHT and CVD synthesis

-Battery Integration: Incorporate advanced carbon materials into nuclear voltaic converters and electrodes
+Battery Integration: Incorporate diamonds and carbon materials into nuclear voltaic converters and electrodes

 Clean Energy Output: Batteries powered by materials derived from nature provide decades of zero-emission electricity